dschoorl/playlists/README.md

 - Fill out the paperwork.
 Choose the name you like and also select desktop app as type of application and I guess choosing non commercial integration would make sense.
 - When finished, you are taken to the details of the newly created Spotify app.
 There you see the ClientId.
-Copy it, you need this lateron.
+Copy it, you need this later on.
 - Below that, you see the text "Show client secret".
 Click on the text to reveal it.
 A client secret is the password that goes with the clientid.
 Copy the client secret, you need it lateron.
 - Next, you need to click on the button 'Edit settings' in the same window.
 It will open the settings of your application as recorded by Spotify.
 In the settings, you need to add a redirectUrl.
-The URL is used by Spotify to deliver the accessToken to your application.
-Normally, the URL would point to your web application and the accessToken would be processed automatically.
-But since playlists is a command line application, the accessToken needs to be provided to the playlists application manually.
+The URL is used by Spotify to deliver the authorization code to your application.
+Normally, the URL would point to a callback function in your web application and the authorization code would be processed automatically.
+But since playlists is a command line application, the authorization code needs to be provided to the playlists application via a properties file.
 Therefore, the value you provide for the redirectUrl should be a non-existing url, E.g. https://playlists.for.me.
 Fill your (dummy) redirectUrl in at the appropriate place in the settings (don forget to click 'Add' (nor 'Save´ at the bottom).
 - You are now done registering the application with Spotify.
 If you like you can logout.